pla1/MythTVWeb/README.md

 ### Disclaimer

-I created this to itch a scratch.
+I created this to scratch an itch.
 It is not an official project of MythTV.